-This paper described the EDS approach for extracting useful noise-free eigen states from data streams in the context of a mobile data mining application.
-It showed that the EDS approach is considerably better than the traditional wisdom of selecting the top-ranking eigenvectors guided by some user-given threshold.
+This paper described one such application that performs online mining of financial data.
+It offered the EDS approach for extracting useful noise-free eigen states from data streams.
+It shows that the EDS approach is better than the traditional wisdom of selecting the top-ranking eigenvectors guided by some user-given threshold.
 The EDS allows us to extract the eigenstates that correspond to non-random information that are likely to be useful from a data mining perspective.
+Indeed, any data mining technique, exploratory or otherwise, can be applied on the EDS filtered data.